openstack-k8s-operators/edpm-ansible/roles/edpm_container_standalone/README.md

     edpm_container_standalone_service: myservice
     edpm_container_standalone_quadlet_defs:
       myservice: "/path/to/myservice.container.j2"
-    edpm_container_standalone_kolla_config_files:
-      myservice:
-        command: /usr/bin/myservice-server
-        config_files:
-          - source: /var/lib/kolla/config_files/myservice.conf
-            dest: /etc/myservice/myservice.conf
-            owner: myservice
-            perm: "0600"
 ```

 This will:
-1. Create kolla configuration files in `/var/lib/kolla/config_files/`
-2. Render the Quadlet template to a staging file in `/var/lib/edpm-config/quadlet-rendered/`
+1. Render the Quadlet template to a staging file in `/var/lib/edpm-config/quadlet-rendered/`
-3. Compute a config hash from `Volume=` lines in the staged file and inject it into the `EDPM_CONFIG_HASH=` placeholder
+2. Compute a config hash from `Volume=` lines in the staged file and inject it into the `EDPM_CONFIG_HASH=` placeholder
-4. Copy the staged file to `/etc/containers/systemd/edpm_myservice.container` (only if content differs)
+3. Copy the staged file to `/etc/containers/systemd/edpm_myservice.container` (only if content differs)
-5. Reload systemd and start/restart the service as needed
+4. Reload systemd and start/restart the service as needed
-6. Register the service in the state file
+5. Register the service in the state file

 ### Quadlet Template Format